Codecademy/docs/content/typescript/concepts/arrays/arrays.md

 ## Array Types

-An array type consists of the type of values inside the array followed by `[]` square brackets.
+An array type consists of the type of values inside the array followed by square brackets `[]`.
 Arrays without any initial contents may be declared as that type to tell TypeScript what will later go into them.

 In this example, `dates` doesn't initially include a value, so declaring it as `Date[]` tells TypeScript what's allowed in it: